Roarge/sysml-federation/docs/README.md

 ## The repository

 The code is at https://github.com/Roarge/sysml-federation, under the Apache 2.0 licence.
-The same articles are rendered as a site at https://sysml-federation.org/.